SparkysWidgets/Marlin/README.md

 ### M541 (Endstops Abort)

-Set whether SD printing should abort in the event of any endstop being triggered.
+Set whether printing should abort in the event of any software endstop being triggered.
 This provides a fast way to abort a print in the event of mechanical failure such as loose couplings, lost steps, diverted axes, binding, etc., which lead to axes being very far out of position.

 #### Notes